EWP Licence (WP) Course - Maryborough

 WorkSafe may send an assessor/inspector to the workplace to make sure that all is above board & compliant.
 WorkSafe will then issue us with an authorisation.
 Without this authorisation, all paperwork will be null & void and WorkSafe Victoria will not issue a High Risk Licence.
 If an applicant withdraws from the course or does not sit the assessments as originally notified to WorkSafe, RTO’s must contact WorkSafe as soon as possible with an amendment to the Notice of Intention.
 Please note that once these details have been sent to Worksafe, it is not permitted to allow a substitution of a notified applicant for a new proposed applicant.

 Since this High Risk Licence went national, we have found that there is only a 70% pass rate due to the theory component of this course.
-We used to offer this as a 2-day course but feedback from students who have attended this course, all said that an extra day would prepare them better for the written and calculations assessments.
+We now offer this as a 2-day course as feedback from students who have attended a shorter course, all said that an extra day would prepare them better for the written and calculations assessments.

-Unfortunately, RTO's are no longer allowed to offer assessment only for High Risk Licences.
-The candidate must undergo a session of training with a WorkSafe approved Registered Training Organisation (RTO) prior to their assessments, as per the compliance requirements for High Risk Licences.
-Without the required documentation of this session of training, the candidate cannot apply for a High Risk Work Licence.
+RTO's are no longer allowed to offer assessment only for High Risk Licences.
+The participant must undergo a session of training with a WorkSafe approved Registered Training Organisation (RTO) prior to their assessments, as per the compliance requirements for High Risk Licences.
+Without the required documentation of this session of training, the participant cannot apply for a High Risk Work Licence.

 All participants are required to study the EWP Study Guide and complete the EWP Learner Workbook prior the course.
 This puts everyone attending the course on the same base level of knowledge.
 It is very important that you STUDY the information in the Study Guide.
 Just reading it once is not enough, and you need to have the book longer than a week.